Why STEM advocacy?

 As part of the Federal Government’s 50-30 Challenge: Your Diversity Advantage program, SCWIST was involved in consultations to provide recommendations on the PAS (Publicly Available Specifications) for the program framework, as well as recommendations on how organizations will report on their progress and key performance indicators.

 The SCALE project and STEM Forward systemic change project strengthens our collaborative partnerships with STEM industry, academia, gender equality, and global organizations.
 Together, we advocate for informed, data-driven policies to achieve equity, diversity and inclusion in STEM.
-If you are interested in collaborating to advance gender equality in STEM, please contact our SCALE and STEM Forward Project Manager.

 To top